ibm-cloud-docs/databases-for-mongodb/learn-performance.md

 {{site.data.keyword.databases-for-mongodb}} uses the [WiredTiger storage engine](https://docs.mongodb.com/manual/core/wiredtiger/#memory-use){: .external}, which uses both the file system memory cache and an internal memory cache.
 MongoDB is most performant when it serves your data from its internal cache, a little less performant when the data is in the file system cache, and least performant when it has to grab your data from disk.

-The default size of the internal cache is `50% of (total RAM - 1 GB)` or `256 MB`, whichever is larger.
-For example, the minimum memory size of a {{site.data.keyword.databases-for-mongodb}} deployment is 1024 MB per data member, so the internal cache is 512 MB (because `(3072 MB / 2) - 1 GB = 512`.
+The default size of the internal cache is `50% of (total RAM per member - 1 GB)` or `256 MB`, whichever is larger.
+For example, the minimum memory size of a {{site.data.keyword.databases-for-mongodb}} deployment is 4096 MB per data member, so the internal cache is 1536 MB (because `0.5 * (4096 MB -  1024 MB) = 1536 MB`.

 The internal/file system cache ratio is not user-configurable on your deployment, but you can scale the total amount of memory to adjust the internal cache to make your database more performant.
-For example, if you scale the memory to 4096 MB per member the internal cache size becomes 5120 MB. `(12288 MB / 2) - 1 GB = 5120 MB.`
+For example, if you scale the memory to 5120 MB per member the internal cache size becomes 2048 MB. `0.5 * (5120 MB - 1024 MB) = 2048 MB.`

 Another way to use autoscaling is to set memory to scale when disk I/O utilization hits a certain threshold.
 Increasing memory decreases the amount that MongoDB reads or writes to disk, so additional memory might alleviate pressure on disk I/O by supporting more caching.